dlong96/guesswho/README.md

 The result from tf.ipynb showed the train_acc and val_acc fluctuate a lot.
 The main reason that I suspect is the size of my dataset.<br/>
 I also used VGG16 with extra dense layer as our classifer, but the train_acc and val_acc also fluctuate a lot.<br/>
-Ideally, we want see a relative smooth increasing or decresing trend for first 5 epochs of each case(structure) listed, without fine-tuning on each layer/block. so I decided switch my dataset to cifar10 for more intuitive understanding on CNN structure.<br/>
+Ideally, we want see a relative smooth increasing or decresing trend for first 5 epochs of each case(structure) listed, without fine-tuning on each layer/block. so I decided switch my dataset to cifar10 for more intuitive understanding on CNN structure.
+Dataset will only be a part of cifar10, for speeding up computation time.<br/>

 1.one hidden layer, fully connected model